-Don’t put pressure on yourself on making the most creative campaign.
+Don’t put pressure on yourself regarding the need to make an incredibly creative campaign.
 Keep it simple and easy to read!

 25. Check if your campaign is responsive on mobiles

-When you create your campaign, always keep in mind that a large part of your audience might read it on a mobile.
+When you create your campaign, always keep in mind that a large part of your audience might read it on a phone.
 Design your campaign according to the device your audience uses!

 26. Update your design each year

-Fashion is evolving, even webdesign-wise!
+Fashion is always evolving, even webdesign-wise!
 Remember to update your newsletter design every year.

 27. Adapt design to your industry and audience

-Know your contacts preferences, as your contacts may judge your campaign based on the design.
-Adjust it according to the industry you work in and to the expectations of your market.
+Know your contacts’ preferences, as your contacts may judge your campaign based on the design.
+Adjust it according to the industry you work in and to the expectations your market has.

 28. Use your website’s graphics in your campaign

 Consistency is critical in marketing.
-Make sure your email follows the same graphic characteristics as your website so that your contacts can recognize you easily and feel reassured.
+Make sure your email marketing campaigns follow the same graphic characteristics as your website so that your contacts can easily recognize you and feel reassured.